Computational Biologist | Postdoctoral Researcher at TUM & Helmholtz Munich

 Postdoctoral Researcher — Z03 Group

-Hands-on workshop introducing nf-core bioinformatics pipelines, covering pipeline execution, configuration, and best practices for reproducible computational workflows.
+Hands-on workshop introducing nf-core bioinformatics pipelines, covering pipeline execution, configuration, and best practices for reproducible computational workflows on HPC infrastructure.

 Download CV (PDF)Technical University of Munich (TUM) Weihenstephan